'They Know What A Pandemic Is': HIV Survivors See Similarities To AIDS Epidemic

 More questions than answers

 "The bottom line is we have no idea," Deeks said.
-"We have lots of interesting questions, lots of important questions, and lots of anecdotes.
+"We have lots of interesting questions, lots of important questions and lots of anecdotes.
 But at the end of day, we don't have much data at all."

-Cachay hopes a study he is involved in will offer concrete answers.
+Cachay said he hopes a study he is involved in will offer concrete answers.
 He's partnering with scientists at the Fred Hutchinson Cancer Research Center and the University of Washington to answer some key questions: What factors might predict which HIV patients are most at risk?
 Do HIV patients who contract COVID-19 suffer severe illness?
 And are mortality rates higher in HIV patients who contract the novel coronavirus?

 "I hope this study will help us disentangle the data more," Cachay said.

-Some experts theorize daily HIV meds might offer some protection against the coronavirus.
+Some experts theorize daily HIV medications might offer some protection against the coronavirus.
 Others wonder if the immune system of people with HIV is altered in a way that offers some resilience.
 Or, perhaps, experience helps.

 "I am pretty sure that my patients, my older, primarily gay men who survived the '80s and '90s, were the first to effectively shelter in place because they know what a pandemic is," Deeks said.
 "They know how a virus can ravage a community.
 They know how important social distancing is."

-Dr. Michael Gottlieb, the UCLA HIV physician who identified the first cluster of HIV cases in 1981, agrees.
+Dr. Michael Gottlieb, a UCLA HIV physician who identified the first cluster of HIV cases in 1981, agrees.

 "They've survived one virus," he said.
 "They don't want to be nabbed by this one."